chainwikinet/wikijs-farm-content/getting-started.md

 # Greenhorn Q&A :question:
 [//]: # (Needs some A's for these Q's)
 *Under construction!*
-- Where does all this great APY come from?
+**Q:** Where does all this great APY come from?
 Whose money was it?

-- Why does my balance go up and down?
+**Q:** Why does my balance go up and down?

-- Why does the APY go up and down?
+**Q:** Why does the APY go up and down?

-- Everyone keeps talking about “Whales” in the Discord.
+**Q:** Everyone keeps talking about “Whales” in the Discord.
 What are they, and how do they impact FARMing?
-	- Whales are entities who make large transactions in our pools.
+-	**A:** Whales are entities who make large transactions in our pools.
 If they buy $FARM, $FARM increases in value, and likewise.
 Similarly, if a whale adds liquidity to a FARM pool, the APY will go down, and likewise.